Sociology (SOCY)College of Behavioral and Social Sciences

 As part of the 120 credits and other requirements for a Bachelor of Arts degree, sociology majors must complete a minimum of 38 credits in Sociology and 12 credits in supporting courses outside of Sociology.
-All these credits must be completed with a minimum grade of 'C-' or better in each course.
+All these credits must be completed with a minimum grade of "C-" or better in each course, and students must earn at least a 2.00 cumulative GPA for all courses in the major.
 The 38 credits in Sociology must include the following:

 *Special Topics courses, may be repeatable - see note below.